This information is for private landlords. Private tenants can find information and advice here.

 Accessing the property without the tenants’ permission could be seen as harassment.

-Explain that if they do not allow reasonable access, you:
+Explain that if they do not allow access, you:

 The Housing Mediation Service may be able to help resolve a dispute with a tenant who refuses access.

-You have the right to apply for a court order to access the property to carry out an inspection or repairs.
-You’ll need a solicitor to make the application for you.
+You can apply for a court order to access the property to carry out an inspection or repairs.
+A solicitor can help with this.

 Entering the property in an emergency

-You can enter the property if there is an immediate risk of:
+You can enter the property in an emergency.
+An emergency is where there is an immediate risk of:

 Try to contact the tenants before entering.
-Knock loudly before using your own key to go inside.
+You can:

 Arranging viewings of an occupied property